 Students wishing to join USF Genomics should review the descriptions for each faculty member listed in the Researchers links and explore the corresponding department websites.
 Prospective students may then apply to any degree program(s) of interest.
 Details for each degree program with genomics-related elements are listed below.

 The PhD in public health is a college-wide research degree program designed to prepare students for a variety of careers in public health academia, research and field settings.
-Students must select a concentration from one of the following five disciplines:
+Students must select a concentration from one of the following seven disciplines:

 The PhD program in Integrated Biomedical Sciences (PPIBS) is a flexible degree program in which students are able to tailor their education to fit their research and professional interests.
 Faculty are drawn from every department in the MCOM, providing the program with a valuable multi-disciplinary approach and giving students the opportunity to explore many aspects of medicine.
 Students in this program must select one of the following concentrations: